qmk/qmk_firmware/users/drashna/readme.md

 Well, you can get the QMK DFU bootloader working on the ProMicro.
 But you need to change fuses.

 What worked to get into the firmware properly was:

 ```
-Low: 0x5E High: 0x99 Extended: 0xF3 Lock: 0xFF
+Low: 0x5E High: 0xD9 Extended: 0xF3 Lock: 0xFF
 ```

-But some of the columns and rows didn't work, like the pin mapping was wrong.
-Even when setting the bootloader settings.
+The reason that there was some issues before, is that JTAG was still enabled, and using some of the pins that the keyboard uses.
+Disabling JTAG (either by fuse, or modifying the matrix code for splits fixes the issue).

- This is here for future reference.
-And the default fuse settings I believe were:
+And for reference, if you want to go back to caterina, the default fuse settings I believe were:

 ```
 Low: 0xFF High: 0xD8 Extended: 0xC3 Lock: 0x3F